const order = Order.init("Pizza Margherita", n = 1);

 This is why threads would be a great fit for this program.
 We could use threads to free the waiters from their “waiting duties”, so they can go on with their other tasks, and receive more orders.
 Take a look at the next example, where I have re-written the above program into a different program that uses threads to cook and deliver the orders.

-You can see in this program that when a waiter receives a new order from a client, this waiter executes the send_order() function.
-The only thing that this function does is: it creates a new thread and detaches it.
-Since creating a thread is a very fast operation, this send_order() function returns almost immediatly, so the waiter spends almost no time worring about the order, and just move on and tries to get the next order from the clients.
+function returns almost immediately, so the waiter spends almost no time worrying about the order, and just move on and tries to get the next order from the clients.

 Inside the new thread created, the order get’s cooked by a chef, and when the food is ready, it is delivered to the client’s table.